 - Sailing or cruising past Cathedral Cove, Hot Water beach and Hahei beaches.
 For your bucket list Whitiangi, Hahei or Hot Water beach are ideal as you are on the spot.

 - Bush walking through pristine native forests.
 The Coromandel Peninsula has beautiful scenic reserves throughout the peninsula.
 Visitors are spoiled for choice.
-Check 10 short easy Coromandel walks, trip guide, things to see: NZ Jane for some tips and ideas which walks will suit your fitness levels and family.
+Check 10 short easy Coromandel walks, trip guide, things to see: Best Bits for some tips and ideas which walks will suit your fitness levels and family.

 With such pretty beaches, you may think that the only time to visit here is in New Zealand’s summer, which lasts from about December until March.
 True, if you want to swim, then you’ll need to be here in summer.
 However, the Coromandel Peninsula is extremely popular with local families who fill the beaches and campsites from Christmas through January.
 February is better, though availability can still be tight so ensure to book early.